 During slack times at the center we discussed everything, including philosophy and psychology.
 The existentialist school of psychology had particularly impressed Joe.

 The drumming and singing came to a crescendo, then stopped while the drum was passed on.
-The night sounded quiet and still, and you could hear the crickets while everyone waited for another song to start.
+The night wasquiet and still, and I could hear crickets while everyone waited for another song to start.
 We sat in silence, smelling the wood smoke and wet grass, looking at the tepee and listening to the night noises, while our minds were elsewhere.

 The music started again and I found myself swaying to the beat, though I hadn’t the faintest idea what the song meant.
 Joe snapped me out of my reverie.